 This charming road-trip must-stop is on the way into the Overberg and offers glorious home-made pie classics like pepper steak, steak and mushroom, plain steak, chicken, and chicken and mushroom.
 There’s also a comforting warmly spiced bobotie.
 Pies go for R26.90 each.

 Using the famous Riviersonderend recipe, these pies, boasting flaky shortcrust pastry, have become somewhat legendary around the Cape.
 Fillings change daily but might include pepper steak, steak and kidney, coriander chicken, mutton, springbok, ham and cheese, spinach and feta, beef sausage roll or bobotie.
 Order a side to accompany your pie, such as roasted vegetables, gravy or chips.

 This Italian bakery offers a range of shortcrust-pastry pies packed with rich and intense flavours.
 The pot pies come in varying sizes – even a 550g family portion for take-home dinners.
 Filling options include lamb curry with butternut; Italian melanzane with aubergine, zucchini and mozzarella; pasture-fed pork; chicken and smoked bacon; slow-roasted springbok with drunken prunes; and even biltong.

-This well-known gem has become famous for serving generous home-made pies filled with robust flavours like springbok, chicken, chicken and mushroom, plain steak, pepper steak, steak and kidney, bacon and cheese, curried mince, and spinach and feta.
-Made on site, all are rich and packed with filling, and can be topped with gravy for an extra R5.
-They come with chips or a side salad for R54.
-(Takeaway pies range from R22.50 to R30).
+This well-known gem has become famous for serving generous home-made pies filled with robust flavours like venison, chicken, pepper steak, steak and kidney, and a vegetarian spanakopita.
+There are even more flavours available that change daily.
+Pies come with chips or a side salad for R59.
+Top yours with gravy for an additional R5.